petrichor1998/petrichor1998.github.io/_projects/decision_tree.md

 The decision tree and random forest classifiers were trained and tested on these datasets.

+The results are tabulated in this [spreadsheet](https://github.com/petrichor1998/DecisionTreeProject/blob/master/Accuracy_Table.xlsx).

 ## The Learnings
-I like to categorize my learnings into two categories: The Profound and The Nitty-Gritty.
+I like to categorize my learnings into two categories: The Profound and The Subtle.
 The Profound are the key questions that were answered through this project.
-The Nitty-Gritty are some of the nitty gritty details I learnt from this project.
-The nitty-gritty learnings could be as subtle as printing finding out that the `print` statement has a parameter called `end` which can be used to change the default newline character to something else.
+The Subtle could be an intuition I had, insight I discovered or a clever python hack I learnt from this project.
+For example, `print` statement has a parameter called `end` which can be used to change the default newline character to something else.
 ### The Profound

 **Q1.
 Which impurity heuristic (Entropy/Variance) yields the best classification accuracy?